MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/best-practices.md

 - View [Kusto documentation](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/concepts/querylimits) for more information.

 ### I set truncationmaxsize and truncationmaxrecords variables to a larger value, but I am still getting an error.
-- PlayFab insights does not currently support setting these variables.
+- PlayFab Insights does not currently support setting these variables.
 See above for query formulation tips.

 ### Will querying Insights data prevent events from being ingested?
 - No. PlayFab events will flow into your title’s database with no performance penalty.